lganel/SVScore/README.md

 * whole_genome_SNVs.tsv.gz (and .tbi) - file of all possible hg19/GRCh37 SNVs and associated C scores from [CADD](http://cadd.gs.washington.edu/download)

 * Your favorite exon- and gene-describing BED files (optional).
 If you don't have any, svscore.pl will automatically download them (functionality courtesy of Colby Chiang).
-If using your own files, make sure they are sorted
+If using your own files, they must be sorted and contain the gene/exon name in column 5

 * [bedtools](https://www.github.com/arq5x/bedtools)